acbilson/chaos-content/plants/technology/choosing-a-tech-stack.md

 I feel the need to standardize on _something_.
 But what?
 I've started down the path of C# with Blazor Server, but I'm hesitant to put my hopes on a system that's not a decade or more old.
 I can't reliably expect Rust to handle the various needs I may have.
 Golang is an option, but I'm put off by the seeming lack of a suitable web framework.
 I'm probably being a little hard on the language since clearly it does have options (I use Hugo).
 Finally, I know that Python works for me but it doesn't feel production-grade for some reason.

 Sigh.
 Well, thanks for listening.
 I'm going to finish this C# Blazor Server project and see where that leaves me I guess.

+## Update

+Even though I was able to produce a dotnet 6 Blazor Server app and run it in a production configuration locally on my Macbook Air, the compilation was so terrible to publish it on my Raspberry Pi that I'll have to abandon the project entirely for another language.
+Good riddance; while I don't mind using dotnet for work, it's really horrible to use for personal projects.
+It took me half a day just to configure the URL for my project because there are so many documented ways of doing it, with changes in the last three major versions of dotnet.